 An example of such a wearable is the Resperate, an FDA cleared device, available for $99.

 Positioned as a nondrug Hypertension treatment device, it provides a platform to help you breathe effectively in order to release stress.

 Muse is another popular guided meditation gadget that has found a fan following in recent years.

-They also offer a brain-sensing headband (Muse S).
+Muse also offers a brain-sensing headband (Muse S).
 This has built-in sensors that help you with meditation and mindfulness and also track your heart, breathing, and sleep.

 Speaking of brain-sensing headbands, that provide neurofeedback and help with meditation and mindfulness, many users also like the sleek Flowtime device.